AuthorizeNet/accept-sdk-android/README.md

 # Authorize.Net Accept Mobile SDK for Android

-This SDK allows mobile developers to provide credit card payment functionality within their Android applications without having to pass sensitive card data back to their application backend servers.
+This SDK allows mobile developers to accept payments on a customer's mobile device from within their Android applications without having to pass sensitive card data back to their application backend servers.
 For more information on including payments in your mobile application see our [InApp Payments Guide](http://developer.authorize.net/api/reference/features/in-app.html)

 ## Contents